gingerbeardman/Disable-Image-Smoothing.safariextension/README.md

 # Which images?
 Currently only two types of images are targeted:

-* images opened in a new tab or window
+* images opened in a new tab or window (images viewed in browser)
 * images being viewed using the Wikipedia Media Viewer

+If you have any requests for other types of images to include please file a pull request or issue.

 # Changelog
 2015-01-26, 2.0: Initial Public Version